-SECTION 6 Rules for getting care in a "religious non-medical health care institution" 41 SECTION 7 Rules for ownership of durable medical equipment .
-42 CI HAPTER 4 Medical Benefits Chart (what is covered and what you pay) .
-45 SECTION 1 Understanding your out-of-pocket costs for covered services 45 SECTION 2 Use the Medical Benefits Chart to find out what is covered for you and how much you will pay SECTION 3 What services are not covered by the plan? .
-93 CI HAPTER 5 Using the plan's coverage for Part D prescription drugs .
-102 SECTION 1 Introduction .
-102 SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service .
-102 SECTION 3 Your drugs need to be on the plan's "Drug List" .
-105 SECTION 4 There are restrictions on coverage for some drugs .
-107 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered? .
-108 SECTION 6 What if your coverage changes for one of your drugs? .
+SECTION 6 Rules for getting care in a "religious non-medical health care institution" 41 SECTION 7 Rules for ownership of durable medical equipment 42 CI HAPTER 4 M edical Benefits Chart (what is covered and what you pay) 45 SECTION 1 Understanding your out-of-pocket costs for covered services 45 SECTION 2 Use the Medical Benefits Chart to find out what is covered for you and how much you will pay SECTION 3 What services are not covered by the plan?
+93 CI HAPTER 5 Us sing the plan's coverage for Part D prescription drugs 102 SECTION 1 Introduction 102 SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service 102 SECTION 3 Your drugs need to be on the plan's "Drug List" 105 SECTION 4 There are restrictions on coverage for some drugs 107 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
+108 SECTION 6 What if your coverage changes for one of your drugs?
 111 SECTION 7 What types of drugs are not covered by the plan?
-113 SECTION 8 Filling a prescription .
-113 SECTION 9 Part D drug coverage in special situations .
-114 SECTION 10 Programs on drug safety and managing medications .
-115 CI HAPTER 6 What you pay for your Part D prescription drugs .
-119 SECTION 1 Introduction .
-119 SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in whe you get the drug SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in .
-121 SECTION 4 There is no deductible for Blue Advantage (HMO) .
-123 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs, and you pay your share .
-123 SECTION 6 Costs in the Coverage Gap Stage 126 SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs .
-127 SECTION 8 Part D Vaccines.
+113 SECTION 8 Filling a prescription 113 SECTION 9 Part D drug coverage in special situations 114 SECTION 10 Programs on drug safety and managing medications 115 CI HAPTER 6 W hat you pay for your Part D prescription drugs 119 SECTION 1 Introduction 119 SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in 121 SECTION 4 During the Deductible Stage, you pay the full cost of your Tier 3, Tier 4, and Tier 5 drugs 123 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs, and you pay your share 123 SECTION 6 Costs in the Coverage Gap Stage 127 SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs 127 SECTION 8 Part D Vaccines.
 What you pay for depends on how and where you get them 127